everestbis/nepal-tours/README.md

 ## Contributing

 We welcome contributions from the community.
 If you find any issues or have ideas for improvements, please feel free to open an issue or submit a pull request.
-Check out our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-Happy traveling with Tourify! 🌍✈️
+Happy traveling with NepalTours! 🌍✈️